JermaNoiD/minecraft_notif/README.md

    ```

 8. **Test logging in**
-   Try logging into your minecraft server and if your volume directory and environment variables are set properly you should receive a notification.
+   Try logging into your Minecraft server and if your volume directory and environment variables are set properly you should receive a notification.